LL-Pengfei/CS1010-AY1819S1-Personal/docs/05-first-c.md

 }
 ```

 For most practical purposes in CS1010, a (signed) `long` suffices.
 We introduce the notion of `signed` vs. `unsigned` for your information so that you know what they are when you come across them in others source code.
 Mixing `signed` and `unsigned` can lead to subtle bugs in your code.
 As such, _we will only use signed `long` for CS1010_.
-You may choose to use them appropriately in other context, especially for embedded system or low-level programming.
+You may choose to use them appropriately in another context, especially for embedded system or low-level programming.

 !!! note "Unsigned Real Numbers?"
     There are no `unsigned` versions of `float` and `double`.
 To understand the reason, we have to go further into how floating points numbers are represented in bits.
 That is a topic for another module.